tiagomonteiro0715/lung-cancer-predict/README.md

 ---------------------------------------------------------------------------------------------------------

 ### What your application does?

-This projects uses this [Dataset](https://www.kaggle.com/datasets/nancyalaswad90/lung-cancer) to build an artificial neural netowkr that predicts if a certan person will get lung cancer or not. based on 15 parameters.
-Some are: smoking, age anxiety shortness of breath...
+This project uses this [dataset](https://www.kaggle.com/datasets/nancyalaswad90/lung-cancer) to build an artificial neural network that predicts whether or not a particular person will develop lung cancer.
+A total of 15 parameters were considered.
+A few examples are: smoking, age anxiety, and shortness of breath...

 ### Why you used the technologies you used?

 I used 3 python libraries and a framework: